JunSayke/Forum-App/README.md

 # Forum-App
-Incomplete forum app using HTML, CSS (Bootstrap 5), and JS (jQuery).
+Incomplete basic forum app using HTML, CSS (Bootstrap 5), and JS (jQuery).

-One page
+One page application

 Shoutout to Sir Eugene